Four Common Myths About Estate Planning In New York

 Once you create an estate plan, it is important to review and update it regularly.
 The end of the year is a good time to do this, making sure your estate planning documents reflect your current situation and any changes in your finances or family.

 Contact Us Today for Help

 At Cavallo & Cavallo, we provide the trusted legal guidance you need when in estate planning and making sure any legal documents in place are updated regularly.
-To request a consultation in our office, call or contact our Bronx & New Rochelle estate planning attorneys today.
+To request a consultation in our office, call or contact our Bronx & Westchester estate planning attorneys today.